Five Ways to Grow Your Money When You’ve Leveled Up Professionally

 Get to work giving some serious thought to your future goals and the best ways to use your new funds to reach them.
 While this may go against your inner drive and natural gung-ho spirit, it’s best to hold that money tight until you have a solid financial game plan in place.

 “Focus on ways to set yourself up for success.
 With this new income, think about what you can achieve sooner rather than later,” says Kramlich.
 “Focus on goals you want to hit in the next year or in the next five.
 For example, do you want to buy your first home, attain a greater work-life balance, or get knee-deep in investing to ramp up retirement savings?
 Maybe you want to do all of those things.”
+To see if you are on track for your retirement consult SoFi’s retirement calculator.

 Start by making a list of everything you want to achieve and what it will take to get there.
 “Visualize where you want to be professionally and personally, and note your ‘goal boosters’ — checkpoints you’ll need to pass to reach your ultimate goals,” says Kramlich.
 “Then, list your ‘goal killers,’ the things that can get in the way of reaching your objectives, such as looming debt.
 Seeing the boosters and killers side by side will help put your goals in perspective, so that you can plot a course of action that makes the most sense for you.”